Dubai-based professional baseball league announces first franchise, Mumbai Cobras

 Baseball will have to compete with cricket, another bat-and-ball game that is the most popular sport in many South Asian countries, and boasts a fan base of approximately a billion people in the region.

-Shaikh said in the digital announcement Monday that Baseball United will be introducing some yet-to-be announced rule differences and “things that you’d never see in other professional baseball leagues” to further appeal to cricket audiences.
+Shaikh said in the digital announcement Monday that Baseball United will be introducing some yet-to-be announced rules that differ from the MLB and “things that you’d never see in other professional baseball leagues” to further appeal to cricket audiences.

 Cricket’s shortest and most exciting format took off in India in 2008 when the Indian Premier League was formed.
 The IPL’s five-year broadcasting rights are now worth more than $6 billion.